Polyamory: Canada

+In April 2025, the Superior Court of Quebec ruled that the province must recognize families with more than two parents.
+The court gave the provincial government one year to amend the Civil Code, and listed court rulings in five provinces and territories as precedent.

+United States

 In 1998, a Tennessee court granted guardianship of a child to her grandmother and step-grandfather, after the child's mother April Divilbiss and partners outed themselves as polyamorous on MTV.
 After contesting the decision for two years, Divilbiss eventually agreed to relinquish her daughter, acknowledging that she was unable to adequately care for her child and that this, rather than her polyamory, had been the grandparents' real motivation in seeking custody.